ysodiqakanni/WexTran/README.md

 Domain-specific exceptions (`InvalidTransactionException`, `TransactionNotFoundException`, `CurrencyConversionUnavailableException`) are thrown from the service layer and caught centrally by `GlobalExceptionHandler`, which maps each type to the appropriate HTTP status code and returns an [RFC 7807](https://www.rfc-editor.org/rfc/rfc7807) `ProblemDetails` response.

-**Why:** Without a central handler, each controller action would need its own try/catch blocks to produce consistent error responses — a violation of DRY and a frequent source of inconsistent error shapes across endpoints.
+**Why:** Without a central handler, each controller action would need its own try/catch blocks to produce consistent error responses, a violation of DRY and a frequent source of inconsistent error shapes across endpoints.
 The global handler keeps controllers thin, guarantees a uniform error response format, and ensures all exceptions are logged in one place regardless of which endpoint triggered them.